-If you are a nature lover and adventurer looking for a time out which will benefit you in the long-term, our Apprentice Field Guide training course – formerly called Field Guide Level 1 – is the right choice for you – as it focuses on delivering training and further education directly in the wild.
+If you are a nature lover and adventurer looking for a time out which will benefit you in the long-term, our Apprentice Field Guide training course – formerly called Field Guide Level 1 – is the right choice for you, as it focuses on delivering training and further education directly in the wild.
 Within 55 days experienced and highly qualified instructors teach you the essentials about the African flora and fauna, providing you with the necessary know-how and knowledge a field guide needs to have.

-The Field Guide Level 1 course, taking place in South Africa, Botswana or Kenya, will equip you with valuable nature knowledge.
+The Apprentice Field Guide course, taking place in South Africa, Botswana or Kenya, will equip you with valuable nature knowledge.
 Long walks and expeditions will provide you with long-lasting impressions – whilst acquiring in-depth knowledge from your professionally qualified instructor.
 During fascinating 55 days you will learn all about plants and animals such as mammals, birds, amphibians and reptiles and mammals and their relationship with each other within the Southern African ecosystem.